 i.
 Extra boundary privacy/screening fencing adjoining residential houses.

-5. Preliminary plans for review shall be filed with the town clerk for distribution to the Planning Committee (2 copies).
+5. Preliminary plans for review shall be filed with the town clerk for distribution to the Planning Commission (2 copies).
 Plans shall be drawn to appropriate scale to show adequate detail, but not smaller than a scale of one inch to one hundred feet (1" = 100').

-6. After review and recommendation by the Planning Committee, three (3) copies of the application exhibits shall be submitted to the town council for final review and preliminary approval before issuance of a building permit.
+6. After review and recommendation by the Planning Commission, three (3) copies of the application exhibits shall be submitted to the town council for final review and preliminary approval before issuance of a building permit.
 In order to start construction, the applicant shall submit to the Town Governing Body final and complete construction plans in conformance with the requirements of the Town Governing Body and the provisions of this chapter.
 If the plans are approved the Town Governing Body shall issue a building permit.

 C. Financial Responsibility: Any person submitting an application shall be prepared to present satisfactory evidence of financial responsibility, if requested by the Town Governing Body, that he is in a position to complete the proposed project.